Visit St. Michaels on Maryland's Eastern Shore

 As the shipbuilding business declined, the watermen took over with crabbing and oystering.
 Delicious seafood is available there today with steamed crabs, soft shell crabs, crab cakes, and oysters being popular menu items in area restaurants.

-The Chesapeake Maritime Museum offers indoor and outdoor displays, offering insight into local history, local culture, fishing, and commerce in the Chesapeake Bay region.
-Artwork my maritime artists is often featured as well as several historic vessels.
+The Chesapeake Maritime Museum offers indoor and outdoor displays, featuring insight into local history, local culture, fishing, and commerce in the Chesapeake Bay region.
+Artwork by maritime artists is often featured as well as several historic vessels.

-The Hooper Straight Lighthouse, built in 1880 was slated for demolition in the mid-20th century.
+The Hooper Strait Lighthouse, built in 1880, was slated for demolition in the mid-20th century.
 But the Chesapeake Maritime Museum acquired it and saved it for posterity.

 A Visit to St. Michaels